dikmax/mdown/README.md

 ===============================

 1. Follow CommonMark specification changes.
+2. Implement smart-punctuation which was introduced in official parsers in version 0.18.
-2. Add MarkDown-extensions from [pandoc], then change them to CommonMark extensions when they will be finally developed and accepted. (inline math, footnotes, etc.)
+3. Add MarkDown-extensions from [pandoc], then change them to CommonMark extensions when they will be finally developed and accepted. (inline math, footnotes, etc.)
-3. AST-processing classes.
+4. AST-processing classes.
 Don't have much time to think about this.
 But this is definitely required.

 [CommonMark]: http://commonmark.org/
 [pandoc]: http://johnmacfarlane.net/pandoc/